CVibe-MCP/mcp/README.md

 ### Configuration

-Add CVibe to your MCP configuration file:
+Add cvibe to your MCP configuration file:

 **For Cursor IDE** (`~/.cursor/mcp.json`):